apache/sling-slingfeature-maven-plugin/README.md

 Attach feature files to the projects produced artifacts

 ### aggregate-features
-Produce an assembled feature from a list of features.
+Produce an aggregated feature from a list of features.

 Sample configuration: